South Dakota Court Records

 Once the court issues and forwards an expungement order, all records concerning the case like arrest, indictment, trial, or disposition will be sealed in all related agencies who have records pertaining to the expunged case.

-Is Expungement the same as Sealing Court Records in South Dakota?
+Is Expungement The Same As Sealing Court Records in South Dakota?

 Yes, an expungement is more or less the same as sealing a court record in South Dakota.
-The Dakota law defines an expungement as the sealing of records - generated from arrest to disposition - that are maintained by any court, law enforcement agency, correctional facility, Department of Public Safety, or other agencies in the state.
+The Dakota law defines an expungement as the sealing of records generated from arrest to disposition, that are maintained by any court, law enforcement agency, correctional facility, Department of Public Safety, or other agencies in the state.
 Moreover, expungement does not entail the destruction of records but the removal from public access.
-In fact, certain agencies or personnel may still be able to access the sealed records and non-public versions of dispositions may exist.
+In fact, certain agencies or personnel may still be able to access the sealed records ,and non-public versions of dispositions may exist.

 How Long Does a Felony Stay on Your Record in South Dakota?